grzesiek-galezowski/tdd-ebook/manuscript/250_Value_Objects.md

 ### Time passes...

-It turns out that these values must be shared across a few subdomains of the system.
+One day, it turns out that these values must be shared across a few subdomains of the system.
 For example:

 1. The website needs to display them
 2. They are used in income calculations